rubymonsters/webapps-for-beginners/source/09-sinatra/02-dsl.md

 What does that mean?

-When you think about a hammer as a concept, then the domain the is relevant to is "building physical things".
+When you think about a hammer as a concept, then the domain it is relevant to is "building physical things".
 In contrast, it is completely irrelevant to the domain of mathmatics.
 Likewise, the concept of an operating system, is something that is relevant in the domain of using computers, while it is